Free Car Insurance Comparison

 Secured with SHA-256 Encryption

-#2 – Autonomous Vehicles Will Change the Insurance Industry
+#2 – Self-Driving Cars Will Change the Car Insurance Industry

 Auto insurance currently is the largest branch of the insurance industry.
 As liability shifts to the makers of autonomous vehicles, the need for private auto insurance will diminish.